aspides-js/computational-thinking/_episodes/01_lesson1.md

 🏃‍♀️ **Activity: Caesar cypher**

-In cryptography, a Caesar cipher is a very simple encryption techniques in which each letter in the plain text is replaced by a letter some fixed number of positions down the alphabet.
+In cryptography, a Caesar cipher is a very simple encryption technique in which each letter in the plain text is replaced by a letter some fixed number of positions down the alphabet.
 For example, with a shift of 3, A would be replaced by D, B would become E, and so on.
 The method is named after Julius Caesar, who used it to communicate with his generals.
 ROT-13 ("rotate by 13 places") is a widely used example of a Caesar cipher where the shift is 13.
 In Python, the key for ROT-13 may be represented by means of the following dictionary:

 ```
 key = {'a':'n', 'b':'o', 'c':'p', 'd':'q', 'e':'r', 'f':'s', 'g':'t', 'h':'u',